thecipikus/documentation/docs/manual/wordpress/install-upgrade-uninstall.rst

  1. Download the plugin from `its page on wordpress.org <http://wordpress.org/plugins/tubepress/>`_.
  2. Follow `these instructions <http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation>`_ to
     finish the manual installation and activation.
  3. *Vimeo users only*.
-Perform the :ref:`one-time Vimeo API setup <vimeo-api-setup-wordpress>`.
+Perform the :ref:`one-time Vimeo API setup <wordpress-install-vimeo-api-setup>`.

-.. _tubepress-pro-installation-wordpress:
+.. _wordpress-install-pro:

 TubePress Pro
 ^^^^^^^^^^^^^